dmcgits/dmcgits.github.io/mds/GPR103/week2_notes.md

 ```

+Make sure your Console is visible (not hidden behind the project panel) and **hit the play button**.

-Here's the output.
-(Tip: in the Console's top right menu you can change log entry to 1 row to get these shorter log entries.)
+Here's **the output.** (Tip: in the Console's top right menu you can change log entry to 1 row to get these shorter log entries.)

 ![tower test ouput](assets/week2/fireball_tower_test_output.png)